EpistasisLab/Aliro/config/readme.md

             "default": <default value>,
             "ui": {
                 "style": <one of ('array', 'checkbox')>,
-                "choices": <array of parameter values to be displayed in the ui.  if 'values' is not specified, the return value is the same as the display value>, "values": <optional; array of values to be returned by the ui.
+                "choices": <array of parameter values to be displayed in the ui.
+If 'values' is not specified, the return value is the same as the display value.>, "values": <optional; array of values to be returned by the ui.
 Only necessary if the return value is different then the display values.>
             }
         },